fortio/fortio/README.md

   -jitter
         set to true to de-synchronize parallel clients' by 10% -json path
-        Json output to provided file path or '-' for stdout (empty = no json output, unless -a is used)
+        JSON output to provided file path or '-' for stdout (empty = no json output, unless -a is used)
-  -k    Do not verify certs in https/tls/grpc connections -keepalive
+  -k    Do not verify certs in HTTPS/TLS/gRPC connections -keepalive
-        Keep connection alive (only for fast http 1.1) (default true) -key Path
+        Keep connection alive (only for fast HTTP/1.1) (default true) -key Path
         Path to the key file matching the -cert -labels string
         Additional config data/labels to add to the resulting JSON, defaults to target URL and hostname
   -log-errors
-        Log http non 2xx/418 error codes as they occur (default true) -logger-file-line
+        Log HTTP non-2xx/418 status codes as they occur (default true) -logger-file-line
         Filename and line numbers emitted in JSON logs, use -logger-file-line=false to disable (default true)